Sarcastic-Soul/Typing-Test/README.md

 ---

-Improve your typing speed with this fun and interactive test!
+Improve your typing speed with this fun and interactive test [now](https://sarcastic-soul.github.io/Typing-Test/)!